sford4186/Password-Generator/README.md

 1. Apply the random operator to generate a 'string' of characters
 2. Become more comfortable with using functions and arrays
-3. Grow in knowledge and application of Javascript
+3. Grow in knowledge and apply Javascript into the application
+4. Apply the usage of loops and conditional statements where needed.